gohugoio/hugoDocs/content/en/content-management/related.md

 ```

 {{% note %}}
 We improved and simplified this feature in Hugo 0.111.0.
-Before this we had 3 different methods: `Related`, `RelatedTo` and `RelatedIndicies`.
+Before this we had 3 different methods: `Related`, `RelatedTo` and `RelatedIndices`.
 Now we have only one method: `Related`.
 The old methods are still available but deprecated.
 Also see [this blog article](https://regisphilibert.com/blog/2018/04/hugo-optmized-relashionships-with-related-content/) for a great explanation of more advanced usage of this feature.
 {{% /note %}}

 ## Index content headings in related content